Assessment, Maintenance, and Repair of Transitional Masonry Structures – All Lessons

 Allowable Stress Design

-$75.00 Add to cartAllowable Stress Design of Masonry #5: Design of Columns and Pilasters & Out of Plane Load Distribution
+$75.00 Add to cartAllowable Stress Design of Masonry #6: Reinforcement & Connectors

 Allowable Stress Design of Masonry introduces Allowable Stress Design (ASD) of Masonry, review code requirements, and examine designs of common masonry elements including, beams, walls, columns, and pilasters.
 The series discusses design methodology as well as design for flexure, axial loads, and in-plane loads.
 It concludes with a review of requirements for reinforcement and connectors and detailing masonry effectively.
 It is recommended that you have a basic familiarity with masonry (consistent with content presented in the Masonry 101 Series).